A Functional Perspective on Knowledge Distillation in Neural Networks: Results and Discussion

-The preceding sections established when KD transfers knowledge, this transfer is negatively asymmetric.
-We now ask \emph{how these effects evolve with capacity}.
+The previous sections established that when KD transfers knowledge, this transfer is negatively asymmetric.
+We now ask precisely \emph{how these effects evolve with capacity}.
 Distillation Scaling Laws (DSL)~\citep{busbridge2025distillation} quantify {how much} student loss changes with compute, teacher quality, and model size.
-Our study complements DSL by asking how much is transferred as capacity grows: we decompose the distillation signal into correct vs.\ incorrect teacher--student agreement, offering a mechanistic reading of the ``teacher quality" term and explaining negative-transfer regimes that are invisible from loss alone.
-Concretely, on Tiny Shakespeare we sweep student width from $100\%$ to $10\%$ in $10\%$ steps under a fixed-epoch budget matched to the teacher, using the same optimiser.
+Our study complements DSL by asking how much is transferred as capacity grows: we decompose the distillation signal into correct vs.\ incorrect teacher--student agreement, offering a mechanistic interpretation of the ``teacher quality" term and revealing negative-transfer regimes that are invisible from loss alone.
+Concretely, on TinyShakespeare we sweep student width from $100\%$ to $10\%$ in $10\%$ steps under a fixed-epoch budget matched to the teacher, using the same optimiser.
 For each width and $\alpha\in\{0.1,0.5,0.9\}$, we measure the change in correct and incorrect agreement relative to the best control baseline (means $\pm$\,SEM over 10 runs; teacher seed 0).
-In Figure~\ref{dsl_main} three core trends emerge which are descirbed below.
+Figure~\ref{dsl_main} shows three core trends:

-1) \textbf{Student capacity helps, but mainly by amplifying the teacher's mistakes}: as width increases, both correct and incorrect agreement rise, yet the incorrect column grows much faster (from $10\%$ to $100\%$ width at $\alpha=0.9$, correct agreement $\sim2.4\times$ vs.\ incorrect $>5\times$).
+1) \textbf{Student capacity helps, but mainly by amplifying the teacher's mistakes}: as width increases, both correct and incorrect agreement rise, but incorrect agreement grows much faster (from $10\%$ to $100\%$ width at $\alpha=0.9$, correct agreement $\sim2.4\times$ vs.\ incorrect $>5\times$).

-2) \textbf{Small students suffer negative transfer}: at $10$-$20\%$ width, the incorrect boost is comparable to or larger than the correct.
+2) \textbf{Small students suffer negative transfer}: at $10$-$20\%$ width, incorrect agreement is comparable to, or larger than, correct agreement.

-3) \textbf{Increasing capacity unlocks more of the distillation signal}: however what flows first, and most strongly, is the teacher's error pattern.
+3) \textbf{Increasing capacity unlocks more of the distillation signal}: however, what flows first, and most strongly, is the teacher's error pattern.

-Taken together, these scaling results reveal what is driving the loss curves: KD acts as a data-dependent regulariser with a negative asymmetric payoff, and scaling up the student amplifies the asymmetry of transfer.
+Taken together, these scaling results calrify what drives the loss curves: KD acts as a data-dependent regulariser with a negative asymmetric payoff, and scaling up the student amplifies the asymmetry of knowledge transfer.
+As a result, we do not find that student capacity generally impacts the presence of negative asymmetric transfer in regimes where increased functional similarity occurs.